Melina1000/JexxaTutorials/TimeService/README.md

 The application core consists of following two classes:

-*   `TimeService`: Provides uses cases of the domain and is a `ApplicationService` in terms of the pattern language of DDD
+*   `TimeService`: Provides use cases of the domain and is a `ApplicationService` in terms of the pattern language of DDD
 *   `ITimePublisher`: Allows for publishing current time and is a `DomainService` in terms of the pattern language of DDD

 ### Implement class `TimeService`

-This class provides the supports the main two very simple use cases of this application:
+This class provides the supports of two very simple use cases of this application:
 *   Provide current time
 *   Publish current time in any way.